psr-7/psr-7.github.io/index.md

 * [Meta Document](http://www.php-fig.org/psr/psr-7/meta/)

 ###### Why bother?
-HTTP is the very heart of every web project out there and nearly every php-fig member voted in favor of this PHP Standard Recommendation.
+HTTP is the heart of every web project out there and nearly every php-fig member voted in favor of this PHP Standard Recommendation.

 ###### Still, can I ignore it?
 At some point you inevitable stumble over PSR7 as nearly all major PHP projects will have some sort of PSR7 support.

 ###### Can PSR7 get deprecated and replaced in the near-term?
-Considering the long development time of PSR7 it's very unlikely.
+Considering the long development time of PSR7 it's unlikely.
 Furthermore projects need even more time to readopt and release new versions.
 It's of good use to engage and learn about PSR7 now.

 ##### Can I use project X and not care about PSR7 details?
 No, PSR7 is invasive.
 If you work with PSR7 compliant ``HTTP Messages`` you need to know the philosophy and ideas behind PSR7 design decisions.